Australia Bans Milo Yiannopoulos Over Christchurch Massacre Comments

 The career of Milo Yiannopoulos took another hit on Saturday when the Australian government canceled a visa it had granted just a week ago to the heavily indebted right-wing troll for a speaking tour scheduled later this year.

-Australia banned Yiannopoulos over comments he made on Facebook about the Islamophobic terrorist attack at two mosques in Christchurch, New Zealand, which killed 49 people and left 39 others seriously injured during Friday prayers, including children.
+Australia banned Yiannopoulos over comments he made on Facebook about the Islamophobic terrorist attack at two mosques in Christchurch, New Zealand, which killed 50 people and left 50 others injured during Friday prayers, including children.

 Advertisement

-In a Facebook post, Yiannopoulos blamed the radicalism behind the attack, which was carried out by a 28-year-old racist white Australian, on left-leaning progressives.
+In a Facebook post, Yiannopoulos blamed the radicalism behind the attack, which was carried out by a 28-year-old racist white Australian, on progressives.
 He called Islam a “barbaric, alien religious” culture.

-Yiannopoulos also defended right-wing commentator Candace Owens, who the Christchurch terrorist named in a 74-page “manifesto” he posted online before carrying out the attacks.
+Yiannopoulos also defended right-wing commentator Candace Owens, who the Christchurch terrorist named in an 87-page “manifesto” he posted online before carrying out the attacks.

 “Whatever you think about her, Candace Owens had nothing to do with what happened in New Zealand.
 People aren’t radicalized by their own side.
 They get pushed to the far-Right BY THE LEFT, not by others on the Right,” Yiannopoulos wrote.